biographybooksimage gallerymy paris walksugly paris buildingslectureseventschocolatecontact

 The Dark Side of the City of Light

 I know the beauty of Paris as well as anyone.
 I have basked in its glow, been inspired by it, written, and dreamt about it.
 I am not alone.
-People flock there by the millions riding on the myth of this the most beautiful city in the world.
+People flock there by the millions every year riding on the myth of this the most beautiful city in the world.
 And few are disappointed.
 As long as they stay in the center of the city that is.
 Venture a short distance outside the center into the 17th, 18th, 19th and 20th arrondisements and things change radically.
 Everything we think of as being Paris disappears as a grim urbanism takes over.
 Go further yet into the suburbs and one is submerged in the most drab and dismal of urban landscapes.

 It wasn't always like that.

-Until the 1960s there was a consistency and continuity as one moved from the center of Paris towards the edge of the city and beyond.
+Until the 1960s there was a consistency and continuity as one moved from the center of Paris toward the edge of the city and beyond.
 The center, of course, was always more dense, more plugged in, had more happening, and the further one went towards the edge of the city, less so.
 The consistency, however, was in the feel of things.
 Everything one encountered felt part of the same world.
 Be it picturesque, scenic, or even uninteresting, there was a continuity to it all.

 Then somewhere in the 1960s an urbanism on steroids hit the scene.
 A drive into Paris from the airport spells it out clearly.
 The architecture of alienation spills across the landscape like a B Hollywood horror movie.
 The center of Paris has been spared this fate, but only by a hair.

-Few people know that in the late 1950s, the Marais was so dilapidated that it was tagged a slum and slated for demolition.
-Hard to imagine that one of the most cherished quarters of Paris today might have disappeared.
+Few people know that in the late 1950s, the Marais, one of the most cherished and expensive quarters of Paris today was so dilapidated that it was tagged a slum and slated for demolition.
+Fortunately a small group of enlightened minds came together and saved the Marais not only for Paris but for the world.*

 Buildings as mediocre as these would go unnoticed in America and simply fade into a wash of greater mediocrity.
 But here in Paris, in the Marais, in the middle of a quarter known around the world for its architectural beauty!